Hong Kong's Li Ka-shing to buy UK gas assets for $1 billion

 Wales and West Utilities would add to Li's assets in Britain, where he agreed to buy utility Northumbrian Water Group last August for 2.41 billion pounds and further cement his reputation as a savvy deal-maker, which has earned him the nickname "superman" in local media.

-In 2010, Cheung Kong Infrastructure and Li's other investment arm, Power Asset Holdings, agreed to buy the British electricity distribution networks of France's EDF, which provide power to London and southeast Britain, for 5.8 billion pounds.
+In 2010, Cheung Kong Infrastructure and Li's other investment arm, Power Asset Holdings, agreed to buy the British electricity distribution networks of France's EDF (EDF.PA), which provide power to London and southeast Britain, for 5.8 billion pounds.

 A term sheet seen by Reuters on Tuesday said Cheung Kong Infrastructure planned to raise up to $307 million.
 Its shares were suspended on Wednesday morning and a company executive said it was related to a share placement.